 Understanding Causes of Headaches.
 A Comprehensive Guide to Types, Symptoms, Diagnosis, and Effective Remedies.

-- Stress and anxiety.
+- Due to stress and anxiety.

-2. Migraine headaches:
+2. Migraine headache:

 3. Cluster headaches: